psibi/how-to-prove/README.md

 Notes:
 -------

-From Chapter 2, I have from markdown format to Latex as it helps in much easier rendering of mathematical symbols.
+From Chapter 2, I have moved from markdown format to Latex as it helps in much easier rendering of mathematical symbols.
 It can be compiled using `pdflatex`:

 `pdflatex tex_filename`